River Crouch: The navigable river

 The river is navigable from below the bridge for 17.5 mi to the sea.
 The upper reaches are quite narrow and wind between sandbanks.
 There are high sea walls on both sides of the channel.
 The river flows through Long Reach, after which it reaches Hullbridge on the south bank.
 A little further back from the river on the north bank is South Woodham Ferrers.
-Its western boundary is defined by Fenn Creek, which begins as a stream rising near Hanningfield Reservoir and is tidal below the point where it is crossed by the A132 road.
+Its western boundary is defined by Fenn Creek, which begins as a stream called Rettendon Brook rising near Hanningfield Reservoir and is tidal below the point where it is crossed by the A132 road.
 There are footpaths along both river banks at this location, with Marsh Farm Country Park situated between South Woodham Ferrers and the river.
 On the south bank is the hamlet of Brandy Hole, and the river flows through stretches called Brandy Hole and Brandy Hole Reach.
 Clementsgreen Creek then forms the eastern boundary of South Woodham Ferrers, and there is a network of tidal creeks on the south bank.
 On the north bank, Stow Creek provides access to Fambridge Yacht Haven, after which the river passes between the villages of North Fambridge and South Fambridge.

 The next sections are called Shortpole Reach, Raypole Reach and Easter Reach.
 The Roach Valley Way, a 23 mi long distance footpath joins the south bank, while on the north bank, Bridgemarsh Creek and Althorne Creek separate Bridgemarsh Island from the mainland.
 Bridgemarsh Island was protected by a sea wall built in 1736, and could be reached from Althorne by a causeway which was accessible at low tide.
 Clay on the island was used to make bricks, and there was a tramway to transport the bricks to Thames barges for onward distribution.
 However, the sea wall was breached by the North Sea flood of 1953 and the island was abandoned to wildlife.
 It is now owned by the Wildlife Habitat Trust.
 Boats with a draught of less than 3.5 ft can with care navigate right round the island along Althorne Creek and Bridgemarsh Creek at spring tides.
 The island is about 2.5 mi long.